GeniusGeeek/Vident19_buildforcovid19/README.md

 Project Name:  VIDENT19
 ------------------------------------------------------------------------------------------------------------------

-A hackathon project done for #buildforcovid19 by Gracious Emmanuel
+A hackathon project done for #buildforcovid19

 ------------------------------------------------------------------------------------------------------------------